tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

     Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required [RFC8126].
 Values with the first byte 255 (decimal) are reserved for Private Use [RFC8126].
-    Setting a "Recommended" column value to Y or D requires Standards Action {{!RFC8126}}.
+    Setting a "Recommended" column value to "Y" or "D" requires Standards Action {{!RFC8126}}.
 Any state transition to or from a "Y" or "D" value requires IESG Approval.
 ~~~